Off-Campus Recycling Resources

 - Resource Center Chicago is Chicago’s largest non-profit recycler, operating drop-off sites and providing private collection services throughout the city.

 - Solid Waste Agency of Northern Cook County (SWANCC) offers recycling tips and helpful information on how to reuse & recycle items, from batteries to furniture and everything in between.

 - Each Home Depot store accepts fluorescent lamps for proper disposal.

-- The Northwestern e-waste recycling program is available to off-campus students, this includes computers, printers, and cell phones.
+- The Northwestern e-waste recycling program is available to students, faculty, and staff.
+Items collected include computers, printers, and cell phones.

 - Collective Resource composting service has reduced rates for Evanston residents.